chozelinek/sacoco/tutorial.md

 `addmetadata.py`:

 1. obtains of a list of all files to be transformed
-1. parses of the metadata
+1. parses the metadata
 1. finds all nodes where the metadata fields will be added as attributes
-1. adds to each node its corresponding metadata using the `text id` as key
+1. adds to each node its corresponding metadata using the `text ID` as key
 1. saves the VRT files in the target directory

 The output should look like this: